aelliott1485/aelliott1485.github.io/autocomments.cr.md

 ###[Q] broken
 Unfortunately this post is off-topic for this site.
 Please read [What topics can I ask about here?](https://$SITEURL$/help/on-topic) - note that it states "_If you are looking for feedback on a specific **working** piece of code...then you are in the right place!_" Also, when posting your question, there should have been text on the side that read "_Your question **must contain code that is already working correctly**_..."
 When you have fixed the code, please [edit] your post to include the working code and it can be reviewed."

+###[Q] missing code context
+Welcome to Code Review!
+Please provide more complete code - e.g. complete function/method/class. ["_there are significant pieces of the core functionality missing, and we need you to fill in the details.
+Excerpts of large projects are fine, but if you have omitted too much, then reviewers are left imagining how your program works._"](https://codereview.meta.stackexchange.com/a/3652/120114)

 ###[Q] stub code
 Unfortunately this question does not match what this site is about.
 Please re-read the Help center page [_What topics can I ask about here?_](https://$SITEURL$/help/on-topic) - specifically the third question.
 Reviewers need more than hypothetical/stub code.
 For more information, see [this meta post](https://codereview.meta.stackexchange.com/a/3652/120114).